Happening-Community/requests-and-offers/documentation/zomes/administration.md

 }
 ```

-The `StatusType` enum represents the various status types that can be associated with a user.
+The `StatusType` enum represents the various status types that can be associated with an entity.
 It is used for validating the `status_type` field of the `Status` entry.

 ``` rust